Year 7 Admissions

 Visiting Yate Academy

-Please pay careful attention to the South Gloucesterhire Local Authority’s applications deadlines, usually around the end of October, as late applications cannot always be considered.
+Please pay careful attention to the South Gloucesterhire Local Authority’s applications deadline, on 31st October, as late applications cannot always be considered.

 In-year application form

-In-year applications for Years 7-11 are made directly to the Academy.
-Please complete the Interactive Registration form below or we can arrange a copy to be provided at reception or posted to your address.
+In-year applications for Years 7 to 11 are made directly to the academy.
+Please complete the student registration form below or we can arrange a copy to be provided at reception or posted to your address.